 If you wanted to, you could create your own structured product and keep the profit for yourself.

-Principle protection is one of their primary selling points of structured products.
-However, there are much easier and less costly ways to get more principle protection.
+Principal protection is one of their primary selling points of structured products.
+However, there are much easier and less costly ways to get more principal protection.

 If you are willing to take more risk, you could put the $10,000 into the markets.
 If we look at the S&P 500 Price Index (because it represents market volatility better than the Total Return Index which includes reinvested dividends), you would earn 111.60% over an average decade.